 Dropped leaves?
 Low light, dry soil or cold air can cause leaves to drop.
 Don't worry -- this vigorous plant will replace them when it gets what it wants.

 Something bugging your plant?
 Aphids like to attack new growth.
 Treat your plant right away and isolate it to avoid contaminating your other plants.

 Boundless varieties of coleus are available.
 Foliage colors include red, maroon, brown, cream, yellow, orange and green in dramatic combinations and designs.
 Leaf edges may be scalloped or ruffled and have a contrasting color.

+There's no need to over-winter them.
 I replace my coleus plants when they get tall and leggy.
 This garden favorite is inexpensive.
 Besides, I like to try new varieties each year.

 Origin: Southeast Asia

 Light: Bright light.
 Some direct sun is okay, except intense summer sun which will scorch the leaves.
 Too little light dulls leaf colors and may cause leaves to drop.

 Water: Keep soil evenly moist.
 Leaves will wilt if thirsty.
 Avoid getting the velvety leaves wet.
 Hard water will cause white spots and they won't come off.
 Always use room-temperature water when watering houseplants.